Subject Requirements

 1.3.1 MATHEMATICAL LITERACY

 Mathematical Literacy (MAL) is concerned with commonplace problems such as budgeting and interest calculations.
 In short, it is an ‘everyday’ kind of Mathematics.
 It creates an opportunity for the learner to analyse problems and devise methods to work mathematically and develop mathematical content and context competency to solve problems mathematically.
+Mathematical Literacy is a subject aimed at developing practical mathematical skills for real life situations.

 IT INCLUDES: